jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 waiting to be freed to feast
 as they descend through the tube.

-I see their excitement as they get closer
+I feel their excitement as they get closer
 to the target, feel them slithering
 through my veins, searching
 my body’s labyrinth for those cells